concert brochure

 Dénes Várjon piano / Members of the Chamber Orchestra of Europe

 Everything is more mysterious at night.
 The garden too.
 Our ears become sensitive to the slightest sound, our eyes search for familiar shapes.
 One of the most extraordinary events of the festival is the night concert, which starts in the open air and continues under the cover of night in a chapel that seems even more mysterious, even more sacred.
 The programme begins with a string melody for solo cello by Jörg Widmann, born out of nowhere, and culminates in Mendelssohn's Mendelssohn′s youthful sextet for five string players and a piano.
 Everything in between revolves around the themes of night and nature.
-The moon and the starry sky appear immediately in the Mendelssohn′s song selection, the next song sings of the silence of the night, then we hear the poet's poet′s reverie of love in the silent forest, his heart like the moon, and finally Suleika casts a dream over the eyes of the narrator.
+After a sedative the moon and the starry sky appear immediately in the Mendelssohn′s song selection, the next song sings of the silence of the night, then we hear the poet's poet′s reverie of love in the silent forest, his heart like the moon.
 And the dream comes in the form of Widmann's Widmann′s experimental piece, reminiscent of Bartók's Bartók′s nocturnes but stretching to jazz, in which the twelve chimes ringing of the piano remind us of the concert's concert′s unusual time.

 Midday prayer